Minotaur (novel)

-Minotaur was a novel by Benjamin Tammuz first published in English translation in 1981.
+Minotaur is a novel by Benjamin Tammuz first published in English translation in 1981.
 The translation was made by Kim Parfitt and Mildred Budny.
 The novel is a story of love and obsession with tragic consequences.
 Graham Greene declared that it was the "novel of the year" following its publication.

 The novel was made into a film of the same name in 1997 by director Jonathan Tammuz, the son of Benjamin Tammuz.